 This is the smallest penalty that can be given.
 A caution is a verbal warning to a player.
-The caution must explain the infraction and the consequences if the infraction is repeated.
+When a player is cautioned, the infraction must be explained to the player, and the consequences if repeated.
 A caution should be reported to the head judge, but does not need to be reported to the DCI.